alouetta/SV_WGD_Project/Preparing_and _indexing_data/SV_50_data_preparation.md

 # Preparation of SV VCF for genome scanning
-Below are the steps to follow to process the SV VCF file before genome acanning.
-All steps were carried out on the HPC.
-If a package is required such as bcftools, instructions for loading the correct module are given.
-For checking variant numbers, sample numbers etc. the expected number is given in brackets for the input data we used.
+The instructions below are for filtering and indexing the SV VCF data prior to genome scanning.
+The HPC is used and so the commands for loading the required packages are given.
+Where numbers of samples, variants etc. are checked, the expected number using the specified input data is given in brackets.

 **Input data == WGD_WCarp_all_SV50_norm_rmdup_AN_AC.vcf.gz**

+**Packages == bcftools v1.18**

 **Output data == WGD_WCarp_all_SV50_norm_rmdup_AN_AC_DP_miss_poly.vcf**

-**Packages used == bcftools v 1.18**
+## Methods

 1) Copying structural variant VCF over to ~/Data

-cp WGD_WCarp_all_SV50_norm_rmdup_AN_AC.vcf.gz ~/Data
+- cp WGD_WCarp_all_SV50_norm_rmdup_AN_AC.vcf.gz ~/Data

 2) Check number of samples and variants in VCF

-- First, load bcftools module onto HPC using load bcftools: module load bcftools-uoneasy/1.18-GCC-13.2.0
+- First, load bcftools module onto HPC: module load bcftools-uoneasy/1.18-GCC-13.2.0

 - Sample number:
 bcftools query -l WGD_WCarp_all_SV50_norm_rmdup_AN_AC.vcf.gz | wc -l

 (149)